Balance between tradition and new explorations

 It doesn’t specifically inform our work as a trio (not in the way where a concept or creative workshopping process might), it shapes us as artists, shapes the industry and community no matter how little the extent.

-Through their work, they have earned quite the reputation for their work - travelling overseas to share their sound with overseas audience.
+Through their work, they have earned quite the reputation for their work, travelling overseas to share their sound.
 Having represented Singapore on multiple occasions, due to their unique appeal of the modern and traditional sounds, do they think there is a Singapore Sound?

 Then, if there is no such thing as a Singapore sound, what exactly is the vision of SA for itself and its work?

-SA: SAtheCollective gathers like-minded creatives who embody a diversity of cultures and experiences to create artistic works that transcends disciplines and cultures in contemporary ways.
+SA: SAtheCollective gathers like-minded creatives who embody a diversity of cultures and experiences to create artistic works that transcend disciplines and cultures in contemporary ways.